Skip to content

 *(integer_array + 1) = 1;

 This is one of the myriad reasons why we needed to have an int*.
 If the address in integer_array is 42, to get the next integer element, we don't go to the address 43, which would just be the second byte of the first element.
 No, we want to go to the address 46, where the second element in the array begins.
 Since integer_array has the type int*, we have defined that each element is 4 bytes and we now have a stride of 4 bytes.
 We also need to keep track of the size of our allocation close to the pointer itself, as trying to access an element outside of our allocation will be catastrophic, and likely result in a segmentation fault.
+When we ask the operating system for memory it keeps track of which memory belongs to our program, and which memory belongs to other programs.
+Our program is not allowed to read from other programs' memory.
+This would allow a program to spy on other programs or cause massive havoc on the entire system.
+So whenever your program goes outside of its allowed memory addresses, the operating system flips the table and tells you you just did something very illegal, with the dreaded segmentation fault message.
 So, no integer_array[42].
-Back to the line on hand.
+Back to the line at hand.
 We put our integer_array in a parentheses to make sure the dereferencing doesn't happen until after we have changed the address.
 So we increment the base pointer (42) with a stride of 4 (46), and then dereference (*) to assign a value of 1 to the second element in our array.

 integer_array[2] = 2;

-A short hand for the previous line, is this line. integer_array[2] is shorthand for *(integer_array + 2).
+A short hand for the previous line, is the line above. integer_array[2] is shorthand for *(integer_array + 2).

 integer_array = integer_array + 3;